Uddancode/Note-Minds/README.md

 ## 📜 License

-This project is licensed under the AGPL-3.0 License.
+This project is licensed under the MIT l  icense.